Screening and Consultation

 After your session:

 I will review all of the information collected.
 Within a week, we will then have a short Feedback and Findings phone conversation to discuss the outcome of your movement screen and the next steps in your fitness journey.
-I will lay out the approach that I see as the best fit for you if you decide Active Mom Fitness will be a part of your fitness journey.
-I can provide feedback on whether other fitness options are appropriate.
+I will lay out the approach that I see as the best fit for you to.
 It's possible that my discoveries will also lead me to refer you to see a health professional.
+See an example report here.

 Summary, Rates and Scheduling

 All Screening and Consultation sessions are held at my home-based studio in Northern Liberties.
-The rate is $99 and includes the following:
+The rate is $99 and includes the following (home-based Screening and Consultation available in some areas for new moms):

 - The Functional Movement Screen